Storm Drain Stenciling

 The City will provide you with educational stormwater door hangers that your team can distribute to houses in the area.

-If you or your organization would like to the assist the Minneapolis Public Works in its efforts, contact Lane Christianson at firstname.lastname@example.org or at 612-673-2522.
+If you or your organization would like to help the City of Minneapolis in its efforts, contact Lane Christianson at [email protected] or at (612) 673-2522.